 *This chart has been adapted from the Compare EndNote, Sciwheel, Mendeley, Zotero: At a Glance guide from the University of North Carolina Health Sciences Library: https://guides.lib.unc.edu/compare-citation

 Each of these programmes have browser plugins that make it easy to collect references, and as you do searches within databases you can export selected references into them.

-BEST PRACTICE RECOMMENDATION: choose a citation manager before you start your literature searching, and always save all relevant references you find in your searches.
+BEST PRACTICE RECOMMENDATION: be sure to choose a citation manager to use at the beginning of your literature searching, and always save all relevant references you find in your searches.
 Learn how the program you're using works right away, so you can take full advantage of its functionality.